 Siemens apprenticeship candidates have a shorter list of competencies:

 The first stage is the online application.
 The Siemens application form contains several quirks that require you to be organised from the very start.
-First of all the application form is set to time out after 20 minutes.
+First of all the application form is set to timeout after 20 minutes.
 If you have not finished and submitted it, you will need to start again.
 You also have to attach your CV and answer a set of long answer questions, so 20 minutes clearly is not enough.
 Siemens advise that you go through the form, take your questions and plan them off line before starting your application again once they are ready to cut and paste into your form.

 Application form questions vary between the role you are applying to, so the recruitment team are looking for your answers to relate strongly to the role you are applying to.
 Use examples in each answer to demonstrate your past experience.
 You only have 250 words per answer, so it is essential you plan them carefully and make every word count.
-Your should also keep a copy of your answers as you will need to review them ahead of interviews down the line.
+You should also keep a copy of your answers as you will need to review them ahead of interviews down the line.
 Finally, don’t forget to tailor your CV to Siemens before you attach it to your application form!

 All applicants are next sent a link to a set of online psychometric tests.
 The Siemens psychometric tests are provided by CEB’s SHL, and there are two tests, a numerical and verbal reasoning test.
 The aim of these tests is to get a feel for where your strengths lie.
 You only have one chance to take these tests, so make sure you take practice tests and have confidence in your ability to get a passing score.

 Numerical reasoning tests assess how well you understand and use information provided in a numerical format such as a table or chart.
 You are asked a set of questions on numerical information items.
-In order to choose the correct answer from a set of multiple choice options you must be able to make calculations such as percentages, ratios, or currency conversions.
+In order to choose the correct answer from a set of multiple choice options, you must be able to make calculations such as percentages, ratios, or currency conversions.
 This test is timed, usually with about a minute allowed per question, so you are under pressure to work quickly and accurately.
 Effective practice is key to helping you improve your score.

-In a verbal reasoning test you are given a paragraph of written information to read and understand.
+In a verbal reasoning test, you are given a paragraph of written information to read and understand.
 You have to analyse the text and answer several multiple-choice questions relating to what you have read.
 This test typically, but not always, follows a true, false, cannot say format.
 You will have about 2 minutes to read each text and answer four questions, so you have to be able to work quickly.
 Practice tests will help you devise a solving strategy and navigate your way through the test with confidence.

 If you successfully pass these tests, you will be asked to take part in the Siemens Telephone Interview.